By The CSI Group, The CSI Group

 Get fresh monthly insights on demand generation, sales enablement, video marketing, and so much more!

 These days, you need more than just a few slices of snappy marketing content to get people to buy into your brand.
-One of the most effective means of nurturing new business—not to mention a sense of loyalty and trust—is through social proof.
+Individuals, especially in key decision making roles within large businesses, are inundated with constant messaging from dozens of brands every day.
+To stand out, you need to make a strong, lasting impression quickly, and one of the most effective ways of doing so is through social proof.

 Social proof is a psychological phenomenon in which someone mimics the actions of someone else to reflect what they perceive to be correct behavior for a given situation.
 It’s Human Nature 101.
 It’s the reason why we scour Yelp reviews before trying out new restaurants.
-It’s the driving force behind FOMO.
+Or skim through product reviews on Amazon before “adding to cart”.
+It’s why a three star or lower review can give us pause well before reading the marketing copy for a product we’re about to buy.
+Humans are hardwired to care what others think, and specifically about how they perceive the decisions they are about to make.
+Social proof is a survival tactic and in modern terms it is the driving force behind FOMO.

 When applied to marketing, social proof basically translates to: “This product/service worked for these people who are in a similar situation, so it will work for me.”

-Social proof is a powerful tool for the modern-day marketer.
+For this reason, social proof is a powerful tool for the modern-day marketer.
 In fact, given how ubiquitous social media and the “Internet hive mind” have become, positive or negative social proof can make or break a brand.
+So it’s more important than ever for B2B firms to invest in cultivating, surfacing, and promoting social proof whenever possible.

 Let’s dive in.